-Following the release of the report the Parliament Transport Committee produced two critical responses to the OFT report34.
+Following the release of the report the Parliament Transport Committee produced two critical responses to the OFT report.
 These were mainly directed at the issue of quantity restrictions, and pointed out a series of what they considered to be significant weaknesses in the OFT report.
 These included:

-- There was no 'real evidence' to support the case that waiting times are lower in areas without quantity restrictions. - The report was lacking in evidence to support the case for quantity derestriction. - The report neglected to consider the relationship between the taxi and PHV markets. - Although one Annexe (H) 35 supported the hypothesis that entry regulation had a positive impact on service quality, the report failed to discuss this. - Even though this Annexe concluded that the effects of quantity controls on consumer welfare were ambiguous, the main OFT report 'completely disregards' that conclusion. - The report did not consider the experience of de-restricted areas that reverted to restriction where the regulatory policies failed.
+- There was no 'real evidence' to support the case that waiting times are lower in areas without quantity restrictions. - The report was lacking in evidence to support the case for quantity derestriction. - The report neglected to consider the relationship between the taxi and PHV markets. - Although one Annexe (H) supported the hypothesis that entry regulation had a positive impact on service quality, the report failed to discuss this. - Even though this Annexe concluded that the effects of quantity controls on consumer welfare were ambiguous, the main OFT report 'completely disregards' that conclusion.